alamgirqazi/kolaboard/readme.md

-## A Real-time chat, collaboration and productivity enhancement application for teams built using React.js, Node.js, MobX, MongoDB.
+## A Real-time chat, collaboration and productivity enhancement application for teams built using React.js, Node.js, Socket.IO, MobX and MongoDB.

 ### Major features include